malixian/clockwork/docs/firstrun.md

 Workers use all available GPUs.

-By default the worker will listen on port 12345.
+By default the worker will listen for incoming controller connections on port 12345.
 Run `./worker -h` for more options.

 ### Option 2: Start a Worker without a GPU